White paper

 1. Prioritize

-What are the biggest pain points/challenges that map to the strategic priorities for the legal department?
+What are the biggest pain points or challenges that map to the strategic priorities for the legal department?

-If you don't have clear strategic priorities for the legal department, you can start with surveying the legal department or business stakeholders that regularly interact with legal on areas of greatest need.
+If you don’t have clear strategic priorities for the legal department, start with surveying the legal department and/or business stakeholders that regularly interact with legal on areas of greatest need.

-A great way to identify where process re-engineering or new technology is required is to look specifically at processes that are high cost, difficult, cumbersome, time consuming, repetitive, high volume, or low value.
+A great way to identify where process re-engineering or new technology is required is to look specifically at processes that are high-cost, difficult, cumbersome, time-consuming, repetitive, high-volume, and/or low-value.
 As you go a level deeper and map processes that lead to a need for technological improvements, be sure to define requirements and success measures along the way.

-Technology roadmaps don’t always have to be the addition of new technology—you may have a system in place that needs an update based on business changes.
-Once you have a map of processes and priorities, start with your highest priority—don't try to do it all at once.
-Instead, focus on your highest priority and achieving success in that area, then build on that success.
+Technology roadmaps don’t always have to be the addition of new technology.
+You may have a system in place that needs an update based on business changes.
+Also, you may have prefered systems that are both easy to implement initially and expandable over time.
+Once you have a map of processes and priorities, start with your highest priority — don’t try to do it all at once.
+Instead, focus on what can be successful in that specific area, and then build on that success.

-Look for solutions that can deliver cost savings, be sure to promote and report up the cost savings to show success and gain momentum so you can then re-allocate those savings to procure additional technologies or resources to tackle the next priority on your list.
+Look for solutions that can deliver cost savings.
+Then, be sure to promote and report the cost savings to show success and build support.
+You should be able to re-allocate those savings to procure additional technologies or resources to tackle the next priority on your list.

 Chapter Three

-What are the risks in not having a technology roadmap?
+What are the risks of not having a technology roadmap?

-• Lack of buy-in from the legal department or leadership when attempting a change – An approved and communicated roadmap will make the change management journey simpler.
+1. Lack of buy-in from the legal department or leadership when attempting a change.
+An approved and communicated roadmap will make the change management journey simpler

-More difficult to secure budget when you find a solution – A clear legal roadmap builds a better internal relationship with IT/Finance/Procurement for faster purchase.
+2. More difficult to secure a budget when you find a solution.
+A clear legal roadmap builds a better internal relationship with IT, finance, and procurement for faster purchase

-Ending up with the wrong technology at the wrong time – As an example, you may not want to deploy a contract review artificial intelligence (AI) tool before you have contracts in a central repository.
+3. Ending up with the wrong technology at the wrong time.
+You can think through which tools should come first as you build the roadmap.
+As an example, you may not want to deploy a contract review AI tool before you have contracts in a central repository

-Not considering interconnectivity and overall simplification of tools – Danger in procuring too much technology that doesn’t work together.
+4. Not considering interconnectivity and overall simplification of tools.
+There is danger in procuring too much technology that doesn’t work together

-Lack of resources to ensure technology success – Consider as part of your roadmap legal department staff to support implementation efforts and gain better partnership with IT for support if you need it.
+5. Lack of resources to ensure technology success.
+Consider as part of your roadmap legal department staff to support implementation efforts, and gain better partnerships with IT for support if you need it

-Competitive disadvantage for your organization – When your competitors’ legal departments are deploying technology to more effectively control costs and do more with less, operating at lower levels of effectiveness could result in your company having less funds to deploy to other more strategic priorities.
+6. Competitive disadvantage for your organization.
+If your competitor’s legal departments are deploying technology to more effectively control costs and do more with less, you may be operating at lower levels of effectiveness.
+This could result in your company having fewer funds to deploy to other more strategic priorities

-When vetting technologies, identify your priorities (see sample list of priorities on previous page) and deploy a simple 1-5 scoring to help you compare and contrast solutions.
+When vetting technologies, identify your priorities (see a sample list of priorities on the previous page) and deploy a simple 1-5 scoring to help you compare and contrast solutions:

 • End-user friendly